TheHive-Project/CortexDocs/analyzer_requirements.md

 doing.
 That’s why safeguards were built in the analyzer’s configuration.

 To configure the analyzer, you must supply four parameters:
-- `url`: URL of your Nessus scanner
+- `url`: URL of your Nessus scanner.
-- `login`: username to log to the scanner
+- `login`: username to log to the scanner.
-- `password`: password of the scanner
+- `password`: password of your login account.
-- `policy`: the scan policy to use
+- `policy`: the scan policy to use.
 - `ca_bundle`: an optional parameter to validate the X.509 certificate of the scanner.
-This parameter must be omitted if no validation is needed.
+This parameter **must be omitted if no validation is needed**.
 - `allowed_networks`: a list of networks in CIDR notation that the scanner is allowed to probe.